Some parts of this page may be machine-translated.

 What do you think of this tweet?

-I understand the feeling.
-For those who have experience with Western type, being criticized for double spacing at the end of a sentence may feel uncomfortable.
-As a typesetter, I would like to welcome this change as it saves time and effort.
+I understand how you feel.
+For those with experience in Western typography, being called out for double spacing at the end of a sentence can feel strange.
+As a typesetter, I would like to welcome this change as it reduces one step in the process.

 Bad Example